 Leawo Blu-ray player: While originally designed for Windows 8, Leawo still works just fine with Windows 10 and can handle many different types of media, including Blu-rays and ISO files.
 It’s a very solid pick, especially for high-resolution experiences.

 Open your app if it isn’t already opened up.
-Once you have it open and ready to go, make sure you connect your drive (if external) and put the DVD or Blu-ray in.
-Player apps should automatically detect the disc and begin to play it like you were watching it on a TV-connected DVD or Blu-ray player.
-If that doesn’t work, play it manually within the player by searching for and opening the video file within the app.
+Once you have it open and ready to go, make sure you connect your drive (if external) and insert the DVD or Blu-ray.
+Player applications should immediately recognize the disc and start to play it like you were viewing it on a TV-connected DVD or Blu-ray player.
+If this isn’t working for you, try playing it manually within the player by looking for and opening the video file inside the app itself.

-Note: If you’re still having trouble getting the DVD or Blu-ray to play, you may need to set your drive’s region to that of the disc you’re trying to watch.
-To do so, type Device Manager into the Windows 10 search bar and select the corresponding result.
-Find your DVD/Blu-ray drive in the list, right-click (or tap and hold), and select Properties.
-Select the Region tab and use the menu to select your country.
-Bear in mind that you can only do this a limited number of times.
+Note: If you are still encountering problems with getting the DVD or Blue-ray started, you might want to establish your drive’s region to the region of the disc you’re attempting to view.
+To do this, enter Device Manager into the Windows 10 search bar.
+From here, pick the corresponding search result.
+Locate your DVD/Blu-ray drive in the list of options and right-click (or press and hold).
+Then, pick Properties.
+Choose the Region tab and use the menu that appears to select your country.
+It’s important to remember that you can only do this a restricted number of times.

 Ditch the discs

-If you don’t want to always rely on the disc or its drive moving forward, you could also consider ripping the content from it so that you can watch it on your PC or stream it to a set-top box whenever works best for you.
-To do this, you’ll need to find a converter that can turn a DVD or Blu-ray into digital files you can save on your computer.
-While it’s still a beta, we recommend MakeMKV, which specializes in converting video clips from even the most protected discs and is designed to work on Windows.
+If you’re not a fan of always relying on discs and drives for the rest of your life, you can also consider stripping the content from it and watching it on your PC or streaming it to a set-top box whenever works best for you.
+To do this, you’ll need to find a converter that can transform a DVD or Blu-ray into a digital file you can download onto your computer.
+Although it’s still in beta mode, we recommend MakeMKV, which effectively converts video clips from even the most guarded discs and is explicitly designed to work on Windows machines.